F-ca7/sealtalk-android/SA documents/SA/SA.md

 company.
 Notice that SealTalk\`s basic function are built for general usage, enterprise user may need to modified their part.
 For business user,they want SealTalk to be easily extended for their purpose, while user prefers it to be as easy as possible in using.

-**Suppliers**
+User provides feedbacks to further improve the system.

+**Development & Testing**

 SealTalk-android is built upon Java, and deployed on Android.
-They use Android Studio as development environment.

-**Development & Testing**

-In GitHub record, most of the early commit are given by jenkinsrc and Jianli Zhou.
-They are the employees of RongCloud Inc. RongCloud has assigned a group of nearly 5 people to develop SealTalk-android.
+They use Android Studio as development environment.In GitHub record, most of the early commit are given by jenkinsrc and Jianli Zhou.
+They are the employees of RongCloud Inc.
+RongCloud has assigned a group of nearly 5 people to develop SealTalk-android.
+Developers implements nearly all the main function of the system.

 **Competitors**